upstash/purple-squirrel/README.md

   1. Fill the following environment variables in Vercel:
      * NEXT_PUBLIC_URL: URL of your application (e.g. purple-squirrel.vercel.app)
-     * BASIC_AUTH_PASSWORD: Any password of your choice, to protect scheduled routes
 </details>

 → Step 8: Click deploy & visit your site, it will guide you through the rest of your setup!